jim-schwoebel/youtube_scrape/README.md

     cd youtube_scrape
     python3 download_playlist.py

+You can then state the playlist in the /playlists folder that you'd like to download as either the name or .JSON file (e.g. yc_podcast or yc_podcast.json will work).

-This will then download the playlist and format it according to the style needed to train machine learning models.
+The script will then download the playlist and format it according to the style needed to train machine learning models.

  # references
  * [pytube](https://github.com/nficano/pytube)